tawasta/event/website_event_ticket_datetime/README.rst

 =============================
 Website Event Ticket Datetime
 =============================
 Define ticket sale start/end with datetime accuracy as is done in v15 onwards.
+In V14 ticket sale start/end is defined by date.

 Configuration
 =============